ric2b/Vivaldi-browser/chromium/docs/website/site/getting-involved/get-bug-editing-privileges/index.md

 Chromium community.
-Once you’ve done that, email a Chromium contributor who is familiar with your triage work (for instance, a developer who has worked with some of the bugs you have triaged) and ask them to review your triage contributions; include a reference to this page since they may not be familiar with the process.
-They should either provide feedback, or start the formal nomination process with the committers list (if they aren't sure how to evaluate, or nominate, they can email accounts@ to ask for help).
-As with becoming a committer, the final decision will be made by the committers@chromium.org list.
+Once you’ve done that, email a Chromium contributor who is familiar with your triage work (for instance, a developer who has worked with some of the bugs you have triaged) and ask them to review your triage contributions.
+Once you feel comfortable, you can request bug-editing privileges by emailing accounts@chromium.org and provide a reason why you want it.

 A few things to keep in mind while you are getting started with triage, which will help ensure that the nomination process goes smoothly: